VarshithRV/corsmal_hrh/README.md

 ---

 ### 3. corsmal_setup_bringup
 **Description**: Package that launches the hardware setup containgin 1xUR16e and 2xAzureKinects.
 This control layer uses the `twist_controller` to perform servoing.
+The `twist_controller` is speculated to be more efficient than the moveit servo route.
+Note that the `twist_controller` controllers the configured end effector with respect to the `base` frame of the robot.

+To use moveit servo, use the `joint_group_vel_controller` with the moveit servo node.
+This seems to have the best performance over using the `joint_group_pos_controller`.
+But its still suboptimal compared to the `twist_controller`, this is the best option for servo options for UR robots.

 The calibration for the setup right now is being done by detecting a common target from both the cameras.
 The common frame is the world frame.
 To calibrate the robot, we looks at the target through a collocated and calibrated camera.

+**Control Integration**:
+The parent frame of the whole system is `world` but the planning frame must be `base_link` for ease of configuration.
+The positions of the object pose must be with respect to `base_link` due to moveit constraints.

+**TODO list**
-Need to change the calibration method to something easy to do and can be done very fast every time we turn on the setup.
-The launch process should be scalable to multiple devices, so the main driver and process must be  grouped by its functionality.
-The groups should be 1.Robotic Arm and its calibration, 2.CameraL and its extrinsic calibration, 3.CameraR and its extrinsic calibration, 4.
-Perception, 5.
-Robot Behaviour and control.
+- [ ] Need to change the calibration method to something easy to do and can be done very fast every time we turn on the setup.
+- [ ] The launch process should be scalable to multiple devices, so the main driver and process must be  grouped by its functionality.
+The groups should be
+  1. Robotic Arm and its calibration,
+  2. CameraL and its extrinsic calibration
+  3. CameraR and its extrinsic calibration
+  4. Perception
+  5. Robot Behaviour and control

+**Current Calibration Procedure**
+Use the `moveit_calibration` package to detect the target, the target will be called `handeye_target` once it is detected by the camera.
+The tf of the `handeye_target` will be published to the camera_info's topic?? need to check how moveit_calibration is done.

+Once the target is detected by the camera, run the `scripts/extrinsic_calibration_azure_left.py` or `scripts/extrinsic_calibration_azure_right.py` depending on the camera that needs to be calibrated.

+To calibrate the robot, attach a camera onto the end effector, do that cameras calibration using the static target, once the calibration is done, run the `scripts/get_transformation.py` to get the calibration of handeye_target to base_link and save it in the config folder in a file called `config/calibration_robot.json`.
+The `scripts/calibration_publisher_robot.py` gets the calibration from this file and publishes a static transform.

 **Launch process**:
-1. `rosmaster_ws` : command that sets the master to be the PC.
+1. `rosmaster_ws` : command that sets the master to be the PC, this should be done in every new terminal.
 2. `launch/azuredk_left.launch` : Launch this on the ws, because the left azure kinect is connected to the ws.
 3. `launch/azuredk_right.launch` : Launch this on whichever node is connected to the right camera.
 4. `launch/ur16e.launch` : Launch this on the ws, driver for robot.